Polandia94/aiointercept/MIGRATING.md

 - `call_count` / `call_args_list` are not implemented
 - `timeout=` passthrough is not supported

 Once your tests are passing, consider migrating to `mock_external_urls=False` (the default) — no DNS patching, cleaner isolation.
-See the README for details.